ShadiBagheri/ShadiBagheri/README.md

 ### Hi there 👋, I'm Shadi

-🎓  I am Front-End Developerr
+🎓  I am Front-End Developer

 📄  Please look at my [LinkedIn](https://www.linkedin.com/in/shadi-bagheri) for more details about me.
 <h3>Skills :</h3>